If I Lose Myself: Alesso vs. OneRepublic version

-A progressive house version of the song remixed by Swedish producer Alesso was played for the first time at the Ultra Music Festival in Miami, Florida on March 24, 2013, and was released in certain countries on March 30, notably Netherlands and Sweden, charting with a version credited to OneRepublic vs. Alesso.
+A progressive house version of the song remixed by Swedish producer Alesso was played for the first time at the Ultra Music Festival in Miami, Florida on March 24, 2013, and was released in certain countries on March 30, notably Netherlands and Sweden, charting with a version credited to Alesso vs. OneRepublic.
 "If I Lose Myself" was promoted and released in the United Kingdom and Australia in February 2014.
 This remix was later featured on both the UK and US reissue of the group's album, Native, as well as Alesso's debut album, Forever (2015).

 The remix was nominated for a Grammy Award in the category Best Remixed Recording, Non-Classical.
 Alesso explained:

 I haven’t been this happy about a remix I’ve done since "Pressure".
 I feel like I’ve got everything I want in this record, all what I could wish for musically.
 I do like the original and I wanted a kick that would preserve the ‘live’ feeling energy you get when you listen to it.
 I worked on it for like a month, going to the studio everyday, wondering what I was going to do, going backward, forward, trying different beats and drums and basslines, everything.
 I had an idea but didn’t really know how to make it sound the way I wanted.
 Then I thought, I’m not going to mess around for ages, I want to give it to them straight away.
 Sometimes people give just a preview, and you never know when it's coming out.
 This time I wanted to hear their thoughts immediately because I felt so excited by the record.